 "Spoofing" is when someone deliberately falsifies their caller ID display to disguise their identity.
-Scammers often use "neighbor spoofing" so it appears that an incoming call is coming from a local number, or spoof a number from a company or a government agency that you may already know and trust.
+Scammers often use "neighbor spoofing" so it appears that an incoming call or text is coming from a local number, or spoof a number from a company or a government agency that you may already know and trust.

 Unfortunately, we can't do anything to prevent this or spoofing.
 If you think you've been the victim of a spoofing scam, you can file a complaint with the FCC.

 For more information about Spoofing, and the FCC's tips with this, please see the following FCC article Spoofing and Caller ID